Presencial, Online, Streaming

 Objectives:

-To know what fixed income is and how it works; basic concepts of fixed income; comparison with other types of investment.
+To know what fixed income is and how it works; Basic concepts of fixed income; Comparison with other types of investment.

 Syllabus: